syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Loading-and-Saving-document.md

 ## Namespaces required

-The following namespaces of Essential DocIO need to be included in your application to load and save the Word document.
+The following namespaces of Essential&reg; DocIO need to be included in your application to load and save the Word document.

 {% tabs %}